tvuorenmaa89/tvuorenmaa89/README.md

 ### Hello! 👋

 ### :book: About me
-Hi, Iam Tobias, a guy from Sweden that have a background in traditional datacenter and operations but have over the year moved away from the physical datacenter and have now forgotten the feel of fresh servers and Cat6 cables.
-Spend most of my days bulding solutions in Azure
+Hi, iam Tobias, a guy from Sweden that have a background in traditional datacenter and operations but have over the year moved away from the physical datacenter and have now forgotten the feel of fresh servers and Cat6 cables.
+Spend most of my days bulding solutions in Azure ⚡

 This is the place where i do stuff related to Azure and tend to focus on automation and Infrastructure as code.

 - 🖥 Expert Engineer at <a href="https://www.xenit.se">Xenit</a>
 - 💼 Founder and maintainer of <a href="https://www.meetup.com/Goteborg-CloudOps/">Gothenburg CloudOps Meetup</a>
-- 💬 Ask me about Terraform, Bicep and Azure Infrastructure
+- 💬 Ask me about Terraform, Bicep, Azure Infrastructure and Azure Governance

 ### 📫 How to reach me:
 You can wither use the email in my Github Profile or ping me on Twitter or LinkedIn